 SCM addition is the low-hanging fruit in reducing CO2 impact of concrete because most SCMs, including OPUS SCM, have a lower CO2 footprint than the Portland cement they replace.
 With the typical SCM replacement of cement ranging from 10-25%, there is a large and growing need for engineered SCM to cope with immediate pressure to reduce concrete CO2 footprint.

-It is possible to increase cement replacement to 30% and to create a blended hydraulic cement.
-Such cements have been used commercially for many years but are only coming of age as a focus is increasingly placed on the CO2 performance of cement and low carbon concrete.
+With modification to OPUS SCM and use of performance enhancing additives, it is possible to increase cement replacement up to 40%.
+This high replacement level goes beyond the replacement levels traditionally possible with fly ash.
+The high replacement levels also open opportunity to create a blended hydraulic cement.
+Such blended cements have been used commercially for many years but are only coming of age as a focus is increasingly placed on the CO2 performance of cement and low carbon concrete.
 OPUS BCM is a natural intermediary between SCM and alternative cement chemistry.
-It uses our OPUS SCM as part of a blended hydraulic cement that allows us to achieve expected performance with 30-60% less Portland cement than a traditional concrete.

 BCM extends the SCM replacement concept beyond the usual 10-25% to greater than 30% replacement with similar performance.
 The projected CO2 reduction is 40%, depending on substitution rate.
 OPUS BCM is expected to be commercially available in the 2023-2024 time frame.